Skip Navigation

 What is TDS?

-TDS stands for tax deducted at source.
-It is the amount deducted by any employer or payor before releasing salary/payment.
-TDS rates are determined by factors such as income, age, and so on.
+TDS is short form of tax deducted at source.
+It is the amount that companies and individuals deduct on payments made by them when the payments exceed a certain limit.
+These payments can be in the form of interest, rent, salaries, commission, professional fees etc. TDS rates are determined by factors such as income, age, and so on.
 The main goal of implementing this in the taxation system is to have control over tax evaders.
+For example, the provisions of section 194Q mandate individuals or companies to deduct TDS if the transaction value for legal fees, rent, royalty, etc., exceeds ₹50 lakhs.

 How Does TDS Work?